vtexdocs/help-center-content/docs/known-issues/en/selection-of-sellers-available-in-the-commercial-policy-is-not-working-properly.md

 ---
-title: Selection of sellers available in the commercial policy is not working properly
+title: 'Selection of sellers available in the commercial policy is not working properly'
 id: 1w656dzgvHG8yIvPfFdGBX
 status: PUBLISHED
 createdAt: 2022-02-01T20:55:24.960Z